2018 Conference Speakers

 Northwest Regional Telehealth Resource Center

-Utah Telehealth Network (UTN), a service of the Utah Education and Telehealth Network (UETN)
+Telehealth Services of the Utah Education and Telehealth Network (UETN)

 Laurie Lesher RN, MBA

 Working with University Health in several capacities over the past 35 years has afforded Laurie Lesher opportunities of involvement, growth and quality initiatives in multiple arenas.
 After over 22 years working in the Newborn ICU and 10 years directing research for OBGYN, she is currently the director of operations for the University Developmental Assessment Clinics (UDAC), The UDAC provides state of art developmental exams and diagnosis of Utah’s children with or at risk for developmental delays.
 Clinics include the Neonatal Follow-up Program, Heart Center Neurodevelopmental Program, and the Child Developmental Program.
 These services were implemented under her leadership in 2015 and utilize a full multidisciplinary team.
 To provide more efficient care, especially to rural Utah’s children, the UDAC begun telehealth services (TH).
 These services have shown tremendous success with patients and providers and quickly became a University leader in TH.
 Projections for 2018 will reach over 500 TH appointments.

 Darcy is responsible for telemedicine expansion, service implementation and customer retention.
 Darcy has over 23 years of experience in a variety of settings including clinical patient care, business development, marketing and sales.
 She has also held leadership positions in hospitals and health care organizations.